szandara/a2c_pytorch/README.md

 ```

 ### Playing
-To see the behavior of your trained environent run, after training
+To see the behavior of your trained model run, after training

 ```
 python play.py
 ```
-Note: by default it uses saved_model.pytorch as policy
+Note: by default it uses saved_model.pytorch as model